rxOred/blog/content/post/CSharpLoader/bypassing-AMSI-with-CSharp.md

 see `eax` is assigned
 with `local_108`.

-Since we have some interesting points, it is time to get into a windbg session.
+Now we know some interesting places to place breakpoints and analyze, it is time to get into a windbg session.

 First, Im gonna place a break point at address at place where `provider` is checked.